Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Results

 \subsection{Towards Broadly Capable Semantic Behavior Models for Spacecraft}

 This work represents a first step toward a natural-language interface for spacecraft trajectory generation.
-The preceding sections show that SAGES can generate safe trajectories that remain semantically aligned with operator intent, demonstrating the feasibility of text-conditioned and constraint-aware autonomy for proximity operations.
+The preceding sections show that SAGES can generate safe trajectories that remain semantically correct with operator intent, demonstrating the feasibility of language-conditioned and constraint-aware autonomy for proximity operations.

 However, a central focus of future research must be on \textit{improving generalization} and \textit{providing formal performance guarantees} when such systems are queried outside their training distribution.
-While there is growing evidence that language can serve as a grounded representation to support combinatorial generalization of skills and concepts, spacecraft trajectory generation requires a joint understanding of linguistic intent and its corresponding physical realization under complex, often highly nonlinear dynamics.
-Closing this gap remains a major open challenge.
+While there is growing evidence that language can serve as a grounded representation to support combinatorial generalization of skills and concepts for robotic tasks \cite{jang2022bc}, spacecraft trajectory generation requires a joint understanding of linguistic intent and its corresponding physical realization under complex, often highly nonlinear dynamics.
+Closing this gap remains an open challenge.

 A central factor is the construction of the coupled text–trajectory dataset.
 In this study, the training corpus spans only a restricted set of behavior patterns and linguistic templates.
 Although this support can be expanded with greater computational resources and more extensive data generation, the current strategy is inherently bounded.
+In such regimes, a modular pipeline based on intent classification and ART that is conditioned on the integer behavior mode may provide a practical alternative.
 Empirically, we found that performance degrades rapidly when the system is asked to synthesize trajectories corresponding to semantic behaviors outside the training modes.
 Future work should therefore examine the generalization properties of SAGES-like frameworks in larger data regimes and develop principled methods to ensure reliable behavior beyond the training distribution.
+At the same time, while limited generalization presents challenges, the proposed SAGES architecture also provides a stable semantic backbone for real-time supervision, as discussed in the previous subsection.
+This trade-off should be further investigated in the applications so that users can choose the dataset generation strategy based on their specific scenarios.